Engaged Learning

 • Developing and maintaining relationships with community-based and public organizations

-• Applying for external funding to support your Engaged pedagogy and scholarship.
+• Applying for external funding to support your engaged pedagogy and scholarship.

 For any questions related to Engaged Learning in BCLA, contact: